 Zach Stern currently resides in Ann Arbor, MI, and enjoys a career as a saxophone soloist, chamber musician, and educator.
 As a soloist, he won the 2013 University of Michigan Concerto Competition, as well as 2nd Prize in the Winds Division of the 2010 Young Texas Artists Music Competition.
 He has performed as a featured soloist with the University of Michigan Symphony Orchestra, the South Oakland (MI) Concert Band, the Saline High School (MI) Wind Ensemble, and the Kingwood Park High School (TX) Symphonic Band.

 Committed as a teacher, Zach maintains a private saxophone studio of his own, and has previously held positions as the UM Graduate Student Instructor for the Saxophone Studio and as the Saxophone Instructor at the Expressions Music Academy in Novi, MI.
-He has given master classes and clinics at various middle schools, high schools, and universities around the country.
+He has given master classes and clinics at various middle schools, high schools, universities, and music festivals around the country.

 Zach received both his Master of Music in Saxophone Performance and his Bachelor of Music in Saxophone Performance with Teacher Certification from the University of Michigan, where he served as the Teaching Assistant to Professor Donald Sinta, and was the recipient of the Laurence Teal Scholarship Award.
 Prior to studying with Professor Sinta, Zach studied with Dr. Scott Plugge.